 - Enhance family and community partnerships and collaboration of general and special education practitioners and stakeholders.

-In February 2018 a team of stakeholders convened and developed a Local Literacy Plan to improve literacy instruction and student achievement district-wide.
+In Spring 2020 a team of stakeholders convened to revise the 2018 district Local Literacy Plan to improve literacy instruction and student achievement district-wide.
 The full document can be found here.

 The Local Literacy Plan describes how the district will accomplish these five interrelated goals: